Halloween this year will be the 500th anniversary of an important day in social networking and viral communications history.

 As I participated in a series of lectures in China last year with Kent Seltman, our former Marketing Division chair and the co-author of Management Lessons from Mayo Clinic, I realized deeper levels of meaning in that DNA metaphor.

 DNA has two strands and is comprised of four bases.
 I believe Mayo Clinic’s cultural DNA likewise contains essential elements bound by two powerful themes.

 I had considered developing this thesis in book form, along the lines of The Doctors Mayo and Management Lessons from Mayo Clinic.
 But it seemed more fitting, given the subject matter, to do it here.

-So between now and the two anniversaries coming this fall, I plan to publish a post in this series each week, gathering them on this landing page for those interested in reading them sequentially.
+So between now and the two anniversaries coming this fall, I plan to publish posts in this series, gathering them on this landing page for those interested in reading them sequentially.

 I hope colleagues working in other health care organizations will find inspiration in this series to more fully embrace the opportunities we have to use these revolutionary tools for the benefit of patients everywhere.

 We have many resources (including the Kindle version of Bringing the Social Media Revolution to Health Care) available at no cost through our free Basic Membership in the Mayo Clinic Social Media Network.
 For those wanting to go deeper, we have both Individual and Organizational Premium membership options, too.

 For my fellow Mayo Clinic employees, I hope Mayo Clinic's Double Helix renews your appreciation for the special organization for which we work, and the privilege we have to follow in the footsteps and build upon the legacy of so many who have gone before us.